 As we said, there are 250 prototypes on the roads for testing, so sightings are pretty common and we don't think there will be too many surprises from the exterior when we hit that reveal in August.
 You can expect something that slots into the space between the Q5 and the Q7, although we think it has a sportier design overall - just as the new Audi Q8 does.

 For the interior we know a lot less about what the production car will feature.
 The Concept models had a futuristic vision, but in reality we expect the e-tron to be a lot more "normal".
 Audi has said a number of times that the e-tron is an Audi first - so it will be designed to fit Audi owner's expectations.
 Although with the company confirming its autonomous Aicon being on the road in 2021, who knows, there could be a lot more inside.

 Audi e-tron battery and range

 This is where we know a lot more.
-Audi has confirmed that the e-tron will have a 95kWh battery, it will deliver 400km range based on WLTP testing - at the Brand Summit the brand commented it'll have 500km range) and it will support 150kW charging.
+Audi has confirmed that the e-tron will have a 95kWh battery, it will deliver 400km range (based on WLTP testing - at the Brand Summit the brand commented it'll have 500km range) and it will support 150kW charging.
 Importantly this battery will fully recharge in an ultra-rapid 30 minutes.
 Imressive.